netzero-labs/netzero/docs/Automation.md

-# Netzero Automation HOWTO
+# Netzero - Powerwall Automation

 ## Introduction
 [Netzero for Tesla](https://www.netzeroapp.io) is an iOS/Android/web app designed for monitoring and optimizing your Tesla Solar/Powerwall system.
-Netzero offers an API that allows you to configure your Powerwall system, enabling you to manage configuration changes such as backup reserve, operational mode, energy exports, and grid charging.
+Netzero offers an API that allows you to automate your Powerwall system, enabling you to manage configuration changes such as backup reserve, operational mode, energy exports, and grid charging.